top of page

 Home: About

 The pandemic gave me time to learn new skills.
-I am teaching myself how to "paint" on my new iPad Pro, and I recently taught myself to use iMovie to merge painting with my poetry.
-It's been lots of fun!
+I taught myself how to "paint" on my new iPad Pro and experimented with iMovie to merge paintings with my poetry.
+It's so much fun!

 "The Trial"